RSquad/ton-teleport-btc-periphery/oracle/Oracle.md

 The goal of the DKG process is to generate a cryptographic key distributed across all participating Oracles.
 No single Oracle has access to the complete key.

 **Step 1: Get DKG Data from Coordinator**

 - A timer event fires every N seconds
 - Oracle calls the `get_dkg` method from the Coordinator (getter)
 - On success: Coordinator returns the current DKG structure
 - On failure: Oracle pauses the DKG process for N seconds

 **Step 2: Check if DKG is Complete**

-- If DKG state is `DKGStateFinished`, then the DKG process is done
+- If DKG State is `DKGStateFinished`, then the DKG process is done
 - Oracle will pause DKG for N seconds
 - If DKG is not finished, proceed to Step 3

 **Step 3: Check DKG Timeout**

 - Verify that the DKG has not timed out by checking that the `until` value is after the current timestamp
 - If DKG is not timed out, proceed to Step 4
-- If DKG is timed out, Oracle resets its DKG state:
+- If DKG is timed out, Oracle resets its DKG State:
   - Generate new Session key and save it to a file (filename matches the `until` value)
   - Clean all artifacts
   - Save Coordinator's `until` DKG value to the Oracle's `until` DKG value
   - Pause DKG for N seconds

 **Step 4: Get Key Information**

 - Iterate over all VSet records to find a match with the public keys Oracle has
   - In production mode: Validator key
   - In standalone mode: Key hardcoded in config